You will be expected by motivated participants, who are:

 - Women experts from practice who want to study further on a high level of qualification as well as

 - (sometimes) Pupils with an interest in studying Computer Science.

 This variety of life experiences and perspectives in particular is what evolves vivid discussions during the courses and is a special quality of the summer university.

 We are expecting 200 to 250 participants in Bremen.
 The teaching will take place in small groups of 10 to 25 women.
+In online classes we have 10-12 participants.
 Teachers are able to limit the course size.
 The teaching in small groups guarantees an intensive working atmosphere.
 Courses with practical elements should plan with no more than 15 participants.

 Based on experience, women participate in the Informatica Feminale voluntarily because they are highly motivated by their interest in the given topics or by the experimental possibilities during the courses.
 Most participants are women students and women experts.
 Many participants are attending the summer university regularly.

 Students are coming from international universities and colleges.
 This requires a lot of communication before and during the first hours of the course to determine a common basis.
 Participants, who attend the Informatica Feminale for advanced vocational training, often have to take time off from work.
 Participating in online classes also means for many women to switch between care work, work places and study times.